marcellomaugeri/KrakQL/README.md

 ```

 #### TO DO
-- [ ] Add an environment variable to disable introspection/field suggestion ([See this for Yoga](https://the-guild.dev/graphql/yoga-server/docs/features/introspection))
+- [ ] Add an environment variable to disable introspection/field suggestion ([See this for Yoga](https://the-guild.dev/graphql/yoga-server/docs/features/introspection), DVGA uses the HTTP Request Header X-DVGA-MODE to disable introspection)

 ### Useful Resources
 - [Graphql-schema-diff](https://github.com/Ambro17/graphql-schema-diff)